SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 In this first section, we will verify what port has been configured (if any) to allow incoming REST requests to your particular Message VPN.
 If using the `default` Message VPN on the software broker, this section can be skipped.

-Negative
+> aside negative
-: **Note:** if creating a new Message VPN, you must configure a new/different port than one used by the `default` Message VPN, 9000.
+> **Note:** if creating a new Message VPN, you must configure a new/different port than one used by the `default` Message VPN, 9000.
 Each VPN needs different ports for REST connectivity.

-Negative
+> aside negative
-: **Note:** if using **Docker** for Windows, Docker for Mac, or using `bridge` networking mode with Docker on Linux, the new port must be added to the container's list of published ports (`-p <new-port>`) when the container is first instantiated (i.e. new ports are not automatically exposed).
+> **Note:** if using **Docker** for Windows, Docker for Mac, or using `bridge` networking mode with Docker on Linux, the new port must be added to the container's list of published ports (`-p <new-port>`) when the container is first instantiated (i.e. new ports are not automatically exposed).